metaterminal/metaterminal.fyi/content/fiction/murder-on-the-overland-limited.md

 “I don’t like egg whites.”
 He didn’t feel like explaining his particular dietary preferences to Willow, particularly not in this state.
 She seemed to be imitating a puddle.

 “No fun.”
-She sniffled.
+Willow sniffled.
 “What’re you doing here?”

 He wondered if she would be merciful enough to leave soon, but in all likelihood, she would be here all night.
 “Millicent wants to meet with me.”